near/NEPs/specs/RainbowBridge/Developers.md

 ### Installation

-1. clone the repo `git clone git@github.com:nearprotocol/near-bridge.git`
+1. clone the repo `git clone --recurse-submodules git@github.com:nearprotocol/near-bridge.git`
 2. run `NearRelay` node script to do two things:
    - deploy `NearClient` contract (written in Solidity) to Ethereum network (note: just use ABI file to connect if the `NearClient` contract is already deployed)
    - start sending NEAR block headers to `NearClient` every 10 seconds